-6th Workshop on Measurement and Computation of Turbulent Spray Combustion (TCS6)
+7th Workshop on Measurement and Computation of Turbulent Spray Combustion (TCS7)

 The aim of this workshop series is to stimulate progress in the understanding of turbulent spray combustion by organizing focused discussions on open problems and promising new initiatives and collaborations in this area.
 A long term objective is to advance capabilities to model turbulent spray flows, both reacting and non-reacting.
 In order to do so it links recent developments in studies of dispersed multiphase flow and combustion.
 The intention is to have interactive discussion between experts and young researchers and between modelers and experimentalists.

-Two keynote lectures, respectively more research oriented and more application oriented:
+Two keynote lectures one of which is more research oriented and one more application oriented will be presented by